Quest for Fire (film): Writing and characterization

 Special language forms were created by novelist Anthony Burgess, while patterns of movement and gesture were developed by anthropologist Desmond Morris.
-The more advanced language of the Ivaka was largely that of the Cree/Inuit native people of northern Canada, which caused some amusement among those in this group who saw the film, since the words have little to do with the plot.
+The more advanced language of the Ivaka was largely based on those of the Cree and Inuit native peoples of northern Canada, which caused some amusement among those in this group who saw the film, since the words have little to do with the plot.
 The Ulam are portrayed as stereotypical, Neanderthal-style cavemen, in an intermediate stage of development compared to the ape-like Wagabu, on one hand, and the culturally more advanced Ivaka on the other.
 The Ulam and Ivaka are depicted as light pigmented, the Kzamm as red-haired.
 The Ivaka are depicted as using body ornamentation (jewelry, body paint, masks, headgear), fully developed language and simple technology such as gourds as vessels and the atlatl.

 Filming

 The movie was filmed on location in the Scottish Highlands and Tsavo National Park and Lake Magadi in Kenya.
 The opening sequence was filmed at Cathedral Grove on Vancouver Island, British Columbia, Canada for the forest scenes, whereas the cave home was filmed at Greig's Caves on the Bruce Peninsula along the Niagara Escarpment near Lion's Head, Ontario.
-Some scenes involving mammoths were filmed in Iceland.

-Michael D. Moore was the associate producer in charge of action and animal scenes.
-Circus elephants were trained for six months to behave like mammoths.
-When it came time to film them in Iceland, strict laws about transporting four-legged animals into the country delayed their arrival.
-Then a volcano erupted nearby the ranch where they would have been staying that would have killed the animals had they been there.
+Some scenes involving mammoths were scheduled to be filmed in Iceland, but had to be canceled.
+Michael D. Moore, the associate producer in charge of action and animal scenes, was training circus elephants for six months to behave like mammoths.
+When it came time to film in Iceland, strict laws about transporting four-legged animals into the country delayed their arrival.
+Then a volcano erupted nearby the ranch where they would have been staying.
+Had they been there, they would have been killed.